-- a. regulatory Guides issued from time to time by the Australian Securities & Investments Commission;
+- regulatory Guides and Practice Notes issued from time-to-time by the Australian Securities & Investments Commission;

 - b. privacy legislation;

-- c. occupational health & safety legislation;
+- c. workplace health & safety legislation;

 - d. employment related legislation;

 - e. anti-discrimination legislation; and

 - f. taxation legislation.

 2.15 Constitution

 The Constitution of the Company is a key governance document.
 The Board must ensure that it complies at all times with the provisions of the Constitution.